 Will Your Credit Card Cover a Long-Term Car Rental?

 But what if you don't own a car?
 Your credit card likely provides coverage for rental cars, but as AutoSlash.com founder Jonathan Weinberg told CreditCards.com, the terms vary from card to card so it's always best to check your own card's policy before making a reservation.A WalletHub study found that about 38 percent of credit cards cover domestic rentals for 15 days and international rentals for 31 days.
 Just over half of credit cards (52.3 percent) cover both domestic and international car rentals for at least 30 days, while about nine percent cover rentals for just 15 days.

 Visa cards automatically provide coverage for damage, vandalism and theft of a rental vehicle for up to 15 days.
 International rentals (with the exceptions of Jamaica, Israel and Ireland) are covered for up to 31 days.
 Some premium cards, such as Chase Sapphire Reserve, cover car rentals for up to 31 days.

 MasterCard policies vary but most card issuers cover rental cars for up to 31 days.
 For example, both the HSBC Premier World Mastercard and Citi cards provide coverage for that period of time.

 American Express sets out a blanket 30-day coverage period for car rentals across its cards.
-However, cardholders can extend that period to 42 days if they pay for the Premium Car Rental Protection, which is similar in price to what you might pay for over-the-counter insurance at the rental car agency.
+However, cardholders can extend that period to 42 days if they pay for the Premium Car Rental Protection, which is a flat $24.95 per rental, not per day, making it decidedly cheaper than what you might pay for over-the-counter insurance at the rental car agency.